ibm-cloud-docs/Cloudant/release_info/cli-change-log.md

 This version of the CLI plug-in is deprecated; upgrade to the latest release.
 {: deprecated}

+Version `0.1.3` of the plug-in was released on 05 December 2023.

 - Uses {{site.data.keyword.cloudant_short_notm}} Go SDK version: `0.7.1`.
 - Updates dependencies.